FAQ – Prospective students

 No. International Business – Central European Business Realities is a two-year (four semesters) full-time Master’s Program taught in English.
 It means that you have to have your bachelor study completed.

-University of Economics Prague offers MBA programs in Czech, English and Czech/French language.
+Prague University of Economics and Business offers MBA programs in Czech, English and Czech/French language.

 2. Which documents are needed for the application?

 Firstly read carefully the information at the program website about the admission procedure.

 A) Recognition/nostrification of the previous University degree. – general information.

 Applicants for a study program at the Prague University of Economics and Business can apply for the internal recognition process.
 Information, requirements and submission of a request is available at the webportal https://edu.vse.cz/.

 B) E-application is made online and other information and instruction available at the website – always updated in the relevant Admission process.